hkchengrex/SchoolProject/2012H/Project4/patterns/readme.txt

  **********************************************************************/
 Brute: O(N^4) as the main operation of Brute is four for loop, each with a length proportional to n.

-Sorting: O(N^3) as for each point, it will become the origin and test its angle with n points.
-This gives n^2.
-Then for each point, there is a sorting operation.
-As unknown sorting is provided, and it is not specified in the library, I assumed quicksort, with worst case O(N).
-Then the overall complexity is O(N^3).
+Sorting: O(N^2logN) as for each point, it will become the origin.
+This gives N. Then for each point, there is a sorting operation.
+As unknown sorting is provided, and it is not specified in the library, I assumed best worst case one, which is O(NlogN);